 Making a compensation claim

-If you have sustained an injury by colliding with another road user or a hazard in the road and you were cycling at speed, the Defendant against who you are bringing the claim may submit that had you been cycling more slowly and carefully you may have avoided the accident, or that your injuries may not have been as extensive.
+If you have sustained an injury by colliding with another road user or a hazard in the road and you were cycling at excessive speed (for the prevailing conditions) , the defendant may argue that had you been cycling more slowly and carefully you may have avoided the accident, or that your injuries may not have been as extensive.

-If you were cycling at speed, the impact of hitting the pothole may have caused you to somersault from your cycle and land awkwardly, injuring your neck and dislocating your shoulder.
-You may have fallen into the path of another vehicle, causing further injuries.
+If you hit a pothole when cycling at speed, the impact may have caused you to somersault from your bike and land awkwardly, perhaps injuring your neck and dislocating your shoulder.
+You may even have fallen into the path of another vehicle, causing further serious injuries.

-The Defendant (in this case the highway authority responsible for the pothole in the road) could argue that if you had been travelling more slowly (and not been in breach of any of the legislation) you may have had time to avoid the pothole entirely, or even if you had still hit it, the impact would have been lower and your injuries less severe.
+In this example, the defendant (the highway authority responsible for maintaining the road) could argue that had you been cycling slower you may have avoided the pothole, or the impact would have been less severe and your injuries less serious.

-If the Defendant's argument is accepted the Court may decide to reduce your compensation award because by cycling at speed you had contributed to your injuries through your own negligence.
+If the defendant's defence is accepted, the court may decide to reduce your compensation award due to your ‘contributory negligence'.